nicolaromano/BIA4/Workshops/00 - Preliminary material/A brief introduction to Python.md

 ### **0. First steps**

 This guide assumes you have installed Python 3.7 or higher.
-You can download Python from [the Python website](https://www.python.org/downloads/).
+You can download Python from [the Python website](https://www.python.org/downloads/); at the moment of writing, the latest version is 3.12.4.

+Details for the installation of Python vary depending on the operating system you are using, but the Python website provides detailed instructions for each operating system.

 You can use the Python interpreter to test your code.
 To do so, open a command prompt (Windows) or terminal (Linux/Mac) and type: `python`.
 You will see a prompt (`>>>`), where you can enter your first Python command.
+Note that some systems might require you to type `python3` instead of `python`.

 Try writing the following and press `Enter`: